-If you need help on an ongoing basis and with work that directly impacts the operations of your business, it might make sense to think about hiring an employee.
+If you need help on an ongoing basis and with work that directly impacts the operations of your business, you should consider hiring an employee.
 Employees don’t just offer a single deliverable, but rather ongoing support.
 Examples of employees for a fitness studio could be:

 - Administrative assistant